Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 “You do that.”

 She followed her father out through the kitchen and down to the front door.
-He stepped outside and looked up---Folctha’s nightly rains were threatening to arrive soon, and the air was heavy with cool moisture before sunset.
+He stepped outside and looked up - Folctha’s nightly rains were threatening to arrive soon, and the air was heavy with cool moisture before sunset.

 “It’s a heck of a thing,” he said quietly.
 “You could almost forget we’re on an alien planet.”